marriott-library/MaRMAT-Beta/README.md

 No installation is required.
 Simply follow the steps below to download and run the Python script to start the application on your PC.

 1. Download the Python Script:
-   - Download the [MaRMAT-GUI-2.5.2.py](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-GUI-2.5.2.py) script to a location on your PC where you can easily find it, such as your Desktop or Downloads.
+   - Download the [MaRMAT-GUI-2.5.2.py](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-GUI-2.5.2.py) script to your PC.

 2. Ensure Python is Installed:
    - To make sure that Python is installed on your PC, search for "Python" in your Start Menu or look for the Python folder in your Program Files.